rust-lang/rustfmt/README.md

 In other modes, Rustfmt will exit with `1` if there was some error during formatting (for example a parsing or internal error) and `0` if formatting completed without error (whether or not changes were made).
+If Rustfmt decides formatting is required, a diff will be printed.
+The diff has the following format:
+ - Lines that start with `-` are poorly formatted.
+ - Lines that start with `+` are after formatting.
+ - All other lines are properly formated.